NCBI Bookshelf. A service of the National Library of Medicine, National Institutes of Health.

 • One type of type 2 fibers (2A or 2B/2X) possibly larger than the other(s)

-• Less frequent abnormalities: central myonuclei, moth-eaten fibers, occasional nemaline rods [Brooke 1973], intramuscular hemopoiesis, infrequent central cores or multicores [Iannaccone et al 1987], and abnormal accumulation of endomysial adipocytes
+• Less frequent abnormalities: central myonuclei, moth-eaten fibers, occasional nemaline rods [Brooke 1973], intramuscular hematopoiesis, infrequent central cores or multicores [Iannaccone et al 1987], and abnormal accumulation of endomysial adipocytes

 Ultrastructural findings on electron microscopy (EM) are generally normal; however, fiber size variation may be present.
-Architectural abnormalities reported in some individuals include: infrequent multiminicores [Iannaccone et al 1987]; nemaline bodies; and sub-sarcolemmal sarcomere disarray or glycogen accumulation [Lenard & Goebel 1975].
+Architectural abnormalities reported in some individuals include: infrequent multiminicores; nemaline bodies; and sub-sarcolemmal sarcomere disarray or glycogen accumulation.

 Pathologic findings may change over time, allowing the refinement of the diagnosis through a second biopsy at a later age.
-Some individuals with a diagnosis of CFTD on first biopsy were later found to have different conditions on second biopsies performed as little as one year or as much as 19 years later [Danon et al 1997, Ryan et al 2003, Camacho et al 2005].
+Some individuals with a diagnosis of CFTD on first biopsy are later found to have additional findings on second biopsies [De Paula et al 2009, Clarke 2011].

 Exclusion of other neuromuscular and non-neuromuscular conditions.
-The pathologic and clinical manifestations of CFTD overlap with other neuromuscular and non-neuromuscular diseases that must be ruled out prior to making a diagnosis of CFTD.
-The majority of these diseases can be excluded based on a thorough physical examination, family history, and appropriate testing, potentially including serum creatine kinase concentration, EMG, muscle biopsy, and genetic testing.
-A comprehensive list of diseases that may present similarly to CFTD is included in the Differential Diagnosis section.
+The pathologic and clinical manifestations of CFTD overlap with other neuromuscular and non-neuromuscular diseases that must be excluded prior to making a diagnosis of CFTD.
+The majority of these diseases can be excluded based on a thorough physical examination, family history, and appropriate testing, potentially including serum creatine kinase concentration, EMG, muscle biopsy, and/or genetic testing.
+A comprehensive list of diseases that may present similarly to CFTD is included in Differential Diagnosis.

 Molecular Genetic Testing

 Genes.
-To date, the genetic basis of CFTD has been elucidated in only a minority of cases.
-Mutations have been identified in the following three genes:
+To date, the genetic basis of CFTD has been elucidated in only a portion of cases.
+Pathogenic variants have been identified in the following six genes: ACTA1, MYH7, RYR1, SELENON (SEPN1), TPM2, and TPM3.

 In a kindred of seven males with severe congenital myopathy, biopsies in four of six were suggestive of CFTD.
 Linkage to the intervals Xp22.13 to Xp11.4 and Xq13.1 to Xq22.1 was found.
 Of note, Xq28, the locus of MTM1, the gene involved in X-linked myotubular myopathy, was excluded.
 All affected males had ptosis without ophthalmoplegia, low muscle tone, poor suck, and weakness of the facial and respiratory muscles with relatively normal strength in the limbs.
 Six of the seven died of respiratory failure within the first few months of life.
 One male walked at age 17 months and developed mild dilated cardiomyopathy at age 3.5 years.
 Some female carriers had mild myopathic signs [Clarke et al 2005].